18+

 “Not sure what they’re called here, but we call them the Algonquian Hills in my world.
 This is where we came to your world.
 There’s supposed to be a cave here,” Marco said looking intently in the direction of the mountain.
 He added: “Oh, I think I see it.”

 It took a while to get to the place where we were going, which turned out to be an entrance of the cave.
 I had not seen it on the company’s retreat.
 It was big enough for both of us to walk without touching the ceiling.
-Mark had a couple of flashlights with him.
+Marco had a couple of flashlights with him.
 He gave me one, switched his on and led the way.
 We walked in and went ahead for a hundred meters or so.
 It was chilly and a bit eerie inside.
 I shivered.

 I began, “How are we supposed to–”